Sebi slaps Rs 1 lakh fine on 63 moons for not seeking name change approval

 -

-ALSO READ63 Moons Technologies plunges over 30% in four days Bombay HC approves merger of National Spot Exchange with 63 moons Ten issues addressed in FTIL-NSEL merger case 63 Moons hits lower circuit after Bombay High Court rejects writ petition Bombay HC dismisses FTIL's petition against govt order to merge with NSEL
+ALSO READ63 Moons Technologies plunges over 30% in four days Bombay HC approves merger of National Spot Exchange with 63 moons Ten issues addressed in FTIL-NSEL merger case 63 Moons hits lower circuit after Bombay High Court rejects writ petition NSEL controversy: Jignesh Shah contests Sebi verdict on insider trading

 -

-FTIL is the parent of the now-defunct National Spot Exchange Ltd (NSEL), which suspended trading in July 2013 following a major payment crisis.

-In a ten-page order, Sebi said 63 moons did not seek approval from stock exchanges -- NSE and BSE -- before changing its name from FTIL and imposed a fine of Rs 1 lakh.
+The allegation was that the company while changing its name from Financial Technologies to 63 moons Technologies, was first required to seek prior approval from the Bombay Stock Exchange (BSE) and National Stock Exchange (NSE) for the same, but instead first obtained the fresh certificate of incorporation and then informed the exchanges.

+The company argued that the name change was in public domain much before the applicability of the said regulation and it was convered in its Annual Report for 2014-15.
+In April and May 2016, it has also notified about the name change.

-63 moons Technologies had obtained a certificate of incorporation pursuant to change of name on May 27, 2016, from the Registrar of Companies (RoC), Chennai.
-Later, it applied to the stock exchanges to update the same in their records.
+The market regulator observed that the company obtained a certificate of incorporation of change of name on May 27, 2016, from the Registrar of Companies, Chennai and applied to the stock exchanges to update the same in their records through letters on May 27, 2016, and May 31, 2016.

-Under the Listing Obligations and Disclosure Requirements (LODR) Regulations, before obtaining a fresh name change a company has to seek prior approval from the exchanges concerned.
-This has to be done by way of submitting a certificate from a chartered accountant confirming compliance of conditions as per the regulations.

 RECOMMENDED FOR YOU